Ahmed-Sellami/Coronavirus-Stats/README.md

 </table>

 ## About
+At first you need to allow location permission if you want to get all app features.
+Afterwards, your country stat will be at the first of the list as shown in screenshots.
+Also, you will get a notification every day at 11:59 delivering a summary about the latest stat in your country.

 ## Built with
 - [Android Architecture Components](https://developer.android.com/topic/libraries/architecture) - Collection of libraries that help you design robust, testable, and maintainable apps.